wonder-mice/zf_queue/README.md

 zf_queue
 ========

 This is a blend of classic BSD [sys/queue.h] design with Linux [linux/list.h] implementation.
-BSD implementation has a nice variaty of primitives (list, slist, tailq, stailq), but it uses macros.
-Linux implementation less reach and has GPL license, but uses functions (more type safety, better error messages) and has interesting design.
+BSD implementation has a nice variety of primitives (list, slist, tailq, stailq), but it uses macros.
+Linux implementation less reach and has GPL license, but uses functions (more type safety, better error messages) and has some interesting optimizations.
 This library tries to take the best from both and mix it under BSD-style license.
 In addition to C implementation, it also provides binary compatible C++ interface.

 [sys/queue.h]: https://svnweb.freebsd.org/base/head/sys/sys/queue.h
 [linux/list.h]: https://github.com/torvalds/linux/blob/master/include/linux/list.h